 How an experienced probate attorney helps the testator

 Many assets don’t need to pass through probate.
 There are tax advantages to avoiding probate.
 Avoiding probate administration of assets can save on time and expenses.
-Probate planning can help the people you love get the assets you want them to have.
+Probate planning can help the people you love to obtain the assets you want them to have.
 Good probate planning can also help avoid claims by creditors.

 Proper planning can also help to avoid litigation over the validity of a testator’s will.
 Wills can be contested due to: